 In this Lexicon we introduce you to five key Jungian archetypes and techniques for integrating these psychodynamic concepts.

-Our online training courses use these applications to effect increased self-knowledge.
+Our flagship online training course, The Conscious Living Programme, uses these applications to effect increased self-knowledge.
 To illustrate this approach, we are sharing three applications that you can do at home, which demonstrate the power of these psychodynamic concepts and the effect that understanding them will have on you and your perspective of yourself.
 In this three part series, you will explore three types of psychodynamic applications that will unlock previously hidden aspects of your psyche.